 - Can be eliminated (services that you either no longer use or use infrequently such as a gym membership or other subscription).

-- Consider asking your service providers for a better deal.
+- Ask your service providers for a better deal.
 Many consumer companies such as cable companies and phone companies will offer you a better package at a lower rate when you tell them you are considering other options.
 Prices in these industries have a lot of flexibility so it pays to shop around and ask your current company if they will make you a better deal.